mulekick/vittel/packages/backend/docs/src/domain/transactions/upload.md

   2. It exposes a readable stream to the data layer to persist the uploaded file.
 * Additional processing can be implemented in the stream methods (see below).
 * Working with streams allows the domain layer to remain framework and database agnostic.
+* Node.js stream implementations constraints require using `null` in callbacks.

 #### Extends